Cheesecake Factory Original Cheesecake Copycat [Video]

 You can taste the Cheesecake Factory Original Cheesecake glory that is front and center here but not overpowered by any other flavors.
 The creamy filling rests on a buttery graham cracker crust that is made with a mix of nuts for extra flavor and texture.

 The Cheesecake Factory Cheesecake is topped with a thin sour cream layer, that nicely balances the sweetness of the dessert.
 I love serving this delicious sweet treat with just a touch of whipped cream on the side and sometimes fresh strawberries for a pop of color.

 If you are a cheesecake fan, you have to try this one, it is the real deal!
 Save some good money by making it at home with this fool-proof recipe.
 We have a great list of some of the best cheesecakes out there, but this classic version of it is one of the best you can get!

-What do you need to make a basic cheesecake recipe:
+What do you need to make a classic cheesecake recipe:

 - First, you will need a springform pan.

-- Also, cream cheese, lots of cream cheese.
+- Also, use cream cheese, and lots of cream cheese.

 - White granulated sugar.